frcode/python-ibmdb-wiki/APIs.md

 Binds a Python variable to an SQL statement parameter in an IBM_DBStatement returned by ibm_db.prepare().
-This function gives you more control over the parameter type, data type, precision, and scale for the parameter than simply passing the variable as part of the optional input array to ibm_db.execute().
+This function gives you more control over the parameter type, data type, precision, and scale for the parameter than simply passing the variable as part of the optional input tuple to ibm_db.execute().

 **Parameters**
 * stmt - A prepared statement returned from ibm_db.prepare()